top of page

 Cilantro to garnish

-Heat the 6 cups water in a small pot till boiling vigorously.
+Heat the 6 cups of water in a small pot till boiling vigorously.
 Add the meat and keep on high flame till the liquid boils vigorously again.
 Turn off.
 Scoop off the scum and wash the meat out in cold water.
-This step essentially gets rid of the blood of the meat which preserves the red color of the stew.
+This step essentially gets rid of the blood of the meat, which preserves the red colour of the stew.

-Cool the meat and allow to dry for 10 minutes.
-Heat the oil in a wide frying pan on high and add 1/2 the meat.
+Cool the meat and allow it to dry for 10 minutes.
+Heat the oil in a wide frying pan over high heat and add half of the meat.
 Sauté on high heat till all sides of the meat are browned.
 You want to seal the meat properly to hold the juices.
-Do not overcrowd the meat as it will start to stew and will not fry and brown.
-When all the meat is fried, combine them in the frying pan, it does not matter at this stage if it is crowded, an add the wine.
+Do not overcrowd the meat, as it will start to stew and will not fry and brown properly.
+When all the meat is fried, combine it in the frying pan; it does not matter at this stage if it is crowded, and add the wine.
 Cook till the wine evaporates completely.
-Remove and set aside to cool, be sure to collect all the sauce if any.
+Remove and set aside to cool.
+Be sure to collect all the juices, if any.

-Add the 3 tablespoons of oil to a pot and add the ginger, black cardamom, Sichuan peppercorns, star anise and chili bean paste and sauté on medium heat till the paste has fried, the oil is a deep red color and smells very aromatic.
+Add the 3 tablespoons of oil to a pot and add the ginger, black cardamom, Sichuan peppercorns, star anise, and chilli bean paste.
+Sauté on medium heat until the paste has fried, the oil is a deep red colour, and it smells very aromatic.
 Add the stock and bring to a boil.
 Add the meat and bring to a simmer.
-Add the soy sauce, scallions salt (remember the soy and chili sauce have lots of salt too) and simmer gently for 1.5 hours.
-Test the meat and make sure it is very tender, if not simmer for another 30 minutes.
+Add the soy sauce, scallions, and salt (remember that the soy and chilli sauce already contain a lot of salt).
+Simmer gently for 1.5 hours.
+Test the meat to ensure it is very tender; if not, simmer for an additional 30 minutes.

 • Facebook